Today let’s whip up some Caribbean Chicken in the kitchen; but before we get to the recipe, I want to suggest an important tool.

 - Preheat oven to 400 degrees F.

-- Prep your grill or heavy flat-bottom skillet to medium-high heat by adding avocado oil to the skillet and heating the pan.
+- Prep your grill or heavy flat-bottom skillet to medium-high heat by adding avocado oil to the skillet and heating the pan or oven safe dish.

 - Remove chicken from marinade and place on in the skillet, or on the grill.